Fees and Financial Support

 - Memorial Union fee for the use and administration of the student union

 - Student Recreation fee for support of recreational facilities

-- Health & Welness and Counseling fee to provide general health care through University Health Services
+- Health & Wellness and Counseling fee to provide general health care through University Health & Wellness

 - Technology fee to provide electronic tools to students both on and off campus